pirovc/ganon/README.md

 Every read can be classified against none, one or more references.
 What will be reported is the remaining matches after `cutoff` and `filter` thresholds are applied, based on the number of shared minimizers (or k-mers) between sequences.

 The `cutoff` is the first.
 It should be set as a minimal value to consider a match between a read and a reference.
-Next the `filter` is applied to the remaining matches. `filter` thresholds are relative to the best scoring match.
-Here one can control how far from the best match we want to allow further matches. `cutoff` can be interpreted as the lower bound to discard spurious matches and `filter` as the fine tuning to control what to keep.
+Next the `filter` is applied to the remaining matches. `filter` thresholds are relative to the best scoring match and control how far from the best match further matches are allowed. `cutoff` can be interpreted as the lower bound to discard spurious matches and `filter` as the fine tuning to control what to keep.

 <details>
   <summary>Example</summary>